zachpino/digidev-f19/week03/homework.md

 - Read [Kat Holmes' *Mismatch*](https://drive.google.com/drive/folders/1lRB-g2c6-mOYRbo-Usb9As9pjDypJPDH?usp=sharing), pages 138 - 151 and prepare for discussion (we're skipping some chapters full of examples — worth reading if you have time!).
 Notably, the final paragraph on page 142 offers a lovely summation of why inclusive design is natively so hard to learn, teach, and implement.
 As designers, we often pride ourselves on our ability to engage *uncertainty*, and yet Holmes blames an over-dependency on certainty as a prime motivator for exclusionary thinking and doing.
 How does this feel?
 How might our design process adapt to accomodate less certainty?

-- We will start class with small group discussion on *teaching inclusive design praxis*, so please come prepared to prompt one another.
+- We will start class with small group discussion on *teaching inclusive design praxis* and *creating inclusive design guidelines*, so please come prepared to prompt one another.

 -----